 Painting cutting board handles provides a fast and easy way to color-code pieces for use.
 For example, you might paint the handle area of wood boards blue to indicate you use it for fish, red for beef, green for vegetables and yellow for fruit.
-This lets you grab the board you need quickly to save time in the kitchen.
-To paint the handle area of wood boards, simply mark off the area you wish to paint with painter’s tape, then add color and seal, pulling off the painter’s tape after everything dries to maintain a clean, crisp line of demarcation.
+This lets you grab the cutting board you need quickly to save time in the kitchen.
+To paint the handle area of wood boards, simply mark off the area you wish to paint with painter’s tape, then add color and seal, pulling off the painter’s tape after everything dries to maintain a clean, crisp line of demarcation on your cutting board.

 Detailing Cutting Board Engravings

 Adding details to engravings on wood boards is a simple way to spruce up customized pieces you’ve bought yourself, been gifted or made with your own wood-burning tool.
-To do this, mix up a couple of colors of Real Milk Paint, grab a small brush and adorn the serving board with your preferred palette.
-For instance, you might add flag-themed paints to projects with burned-in state shapes, brighten the flowers on floral-embellished wood boards with bright springtime hues or fill in dots and designs with darker shades to create a bold contrast.
+To do this, mix up a couple of colors of Real Milk Paint, grab a small brush and adorn the DIY painted cutting board with your preferred palette.
+For instance, you might add flag-themed paints to projects with burned-in state shapes, brighten the flowers on floral-embellished wooden boards with bright springtime hues or fill in dots and designs with darker shades to create a bold contrast.